Meet Our Professors

 Dr. Angela Firkus holds the Ph.D. from Purdue University.
 She teaches both United States history and Asian history courses.
 These include the Introduction to Historical Methods, the two-semester survey class in U.S. history, the history of women in the U.S., Native American history, and Asian civilizations.

-In addition to teaching, Dr. Firkus remains active in the history profession and is a member of the American Historical Association and the Organization of American Historians.
+In addition to teaching, Dr. Firkus remains active in the history profession.
+She and her students contribute to the blog “Women Celebrities Remembered and Forgotten.”